-BIOS (Basic Input/Output System).
-BIOS is a set of routines that control how the computer transfers data between computer components, such as memory, disks, and the display adapter.
+BIOS (Basic Input/Output System)

+BIOS is a set of routines that affect how the computer transfers data between computer components, such as memory, disks, and the display adapter.
 The BIOS instructions are built into the computer's read-only memory.
-BIOS parameters are configurable through the BIOS Setup program.
-You can update the BIOS using the AFLASH utility by copying a new BIOS file into the EEPROM.
+BIOS parameters can be configured by the user through the BIOS Setup program.
+The BIOS can be updated using the provided utility to copy a new BIOS file into the EEPROM.

+Bit (Binary Digit)

-Bit (Binary Digit).
-Represents the smallest unit of data used by the computer.
-A bit can have one of two values: 0 or 1.
+A bit is he basic unit of digital data used by the computer.
+A bit equals either: 0 or 1.

-Boot.
+Boot

 Boot means to start the computer operating system by loading it into system memory.
 When the manual instructs you to "boot" your system (or computer), it means to turn ON your computer.
 "Reboot" means to restart your computer.
 When using Windows 95 or later, selecting "Restart" from "Start | Shut Down..." will reboot your computer.

-Bus Master IDE.
+Bus Master IDE

 PIO (Programmable I/O) IDE requires that the CPU be involved in IDE access and waiting for mechanical events.
 Bus master IDE transfers data to/from the memory without interrupting the CPU.
 Bus master IDE driver and bus master IDE hard disk drives are required to support bus master IDE mode.

-Byte (Binary Term).
+Byte (Binary Term)

 One byte is a group of eight contiguous bits.
 A byte is used to represent a single alphanumeric character, punctuation mark, or other symbol.